Only Olympian training in Taliban's Afghanistan to fulfil judo dream

 The International Olympic Committee (IOC) banned Afghanistan from the Games in 1999, during the first period of Taliban rule from 1996 and 2001 when women were barred from sport.

-The country was reinstated after the Taliban were ousted by the post-9/11 invasion, but the Paris Games mark the first summer Olympics since they took back power in 2021.
+The country was reinstated after the Taliban were ousted, but the Paris Games mark the first summer Olympics since they took back power in 2021.

 Taliban government curbs have once again squeezed women out of sport, as well as secondary schools and universities, in strictures the United Nations describes as "gender apartheid".